Pinterest’s Testing a New System That Would Scan Your Emails to Understand Your Interests

-Pinterest is experimenting with a new process which it hopes could offer it a solution for improved ad targeting in the app: scanning your email inbox to customize your Pinterest experience.
+Pinterest is experimenting with a new process, which it hopes could offer a solution for improved ad targeting in the app: scanning your email inbox to customize your Pinterest experience.

 According to Patent Drop, which tracks registered patents, Pinterest recently filed an overview of the new process, which would essentially scrape your inbox to glean more insight into what you might want to see.